Michelin Logo

 Michelin Logo History

-Over the many years of its existence, the brand has changed its logo several times but has always remained faithful to its mascot.
-This is a hand-drawn man named Bibendum, made up of tires of different sizes.
-It appeared thanks to the living image of the founders of the company, who, in 1894 at an exhibition in Lyon, noticed the resemblance of a stack of tires to a man who only lacks hands.
-After four years, the brothers decided to design their logo.
-They took O’Galop’s beer logo as a basis, replaced the giant with their tire man, and left the phrase “Nunc est Bibendum” unchanged.
+For many years of its existence, the brand changed its logo several times but always remained faithful to its mascot.
+This is a hand-drawn little man named Bibendum, made up of tires of different sizes.
+He appeared thanks to the vivid image of the founders of the company, who, in 1894, at an exhibition in Lyon, noticed the resemblance of a stack of tires with a man who lacks only hands.
+Four years later, the brothers decided to design their own logo.
+They took the O’Galop beer logo as a basis, replaced the giant with their tire man, and left the phrase “Nunc est Bibendum” unchanged.

 What is Michelin?

-This is a French company that manufactures tires and wheels for all kinds of equipment – from bicycles to airplanes.
-It is also renowned for its culinary star rating, which has awarded the best chefs and restaurants globally for their culinary excellence.
-The company appeared in 1889 and was founded in the city of Clermont-Ferrand by the Michelin brothers – Edouard and Andre, who were the owners of a rubber factory.
+It’s a French company that makes tires and wheels for everything from bicycles to airplanes.
+It is also known for its Culinary Star Rating, which honors the world’s best chefs and restaurants for their culinary excellence.
+The company came into existence in 1889 and was founded in Clermont-Ferrand by the Michelin brothers, Edouard and André, who were owners of a rubber factory.

 1889 – 1925